grodansparadis/vscp-helper-csharp/README.md

 # vscp-helper-csharp
 A contributed C# wrapper for the VSCP helper library

-This unfinished (???) code is developed by Bas Bongenaar <bas(at)bhnet.nl> who lacks the time to finish it.
+This unfinished (state???) code is developed by Bas Bongenaar <bas(at)bhnet.nl> who lacks the time to finish it.
 So any taker is welcome.

 Bas writes